 When you open the Field drop-down menu, you will see the list of all meta fields of demanded type with the data that has a suitable format.
 Besides that, there will be some additional features like the Fallback (that is the data that will be shown if something is wrong with the main info).

 For all user tags, like User Image or User Field, there will be a Context feature.
 It allows you to define the user more specifically:

 - Current User (global) — that is the user for whom the page was created;

-- Current User (for current scope) — that is the user which is currently proceeded.
-For example, there is a listing of users that shows the posts written by the user after clicking on it.
+- Current User (for current scope) — that is the user which is currently proceeding.
+For example, there is a listing of users that shows the posts written by the user after clicking on them.
 In this case, if you choose the Current User (for current scope) it will display the meta field value of the user you have just clicked on, not the logged-in user;

 - Queried User — this is the currently logged-in user or the user mentioned in the URL (the ID of the user is in the URL);

 - Current Post Author — it will show the meta field value of the user that is the author of the currently opened post;